vuejs/pinia/README.md

 - 🏗 Modular by design
 - 📦 Extremely light

-Pinia is is the most similar English pronunciation of the word _pineapple_ in Spanish: _Piña_.
-A pineapple is in reality a group of individual of flowers that join together to create a multiple fruit.
+Pinia is is the most similar English pronunciation of the word _pineapple_ in Spanish: _piña_.
+A pineapple is in reality a group of individual flowers that join together to create a multiple fruit.
 Similar to stores, each one is born individually, but they are all connected at the end.
 It's also a delicious tropical fruit indigenous to South America.

 ## 👉 [Demo on CodeSandbox](https://j4qzw.csb.app/)